-Manoeuvre size, overall: height 90 degrees line elevation angle; width slightly more than $\frac{1}{8}$ of a lap.
+Manoeuvre size: Height is 90 degrees line elevation angle to the base.
+Width is slightly more than $\frac{1}{10}$ of a lap.

-Recommended entry procedure: from normal upright level flight at a height of 1.5 metres.
+Recommended entry procedure: From normal upright level flight at the height of the base.

-a) Start of manoeuvre: from the point where the model aircraft starts its first turn into a climb for the first time.
+a.)
+Start of manoeuvre:

+The manoeuvre starts from the point where the model aircraft starts its 1st turn from the base (+/- 30 cm) into a climb for the first time.

-- b) The first turn and inverted climb segment: - c) The model aircraft should sharply turn into, and then maintain an inverted climb with a "straight line" flight path angled at approximately 30 degrees past right angles (relative to the ground).
-The climb should be continued until a sharp outside turn that then results in the model aircraft following the Wingover manoeuvre flight path.
-That Wingover flight path should be positioned at 90 degrees to the centre line axis of the whole manoeuvre and the middle point of this flight path should be positioned directly above the centre of the circle. - d) The overhead second turn, wingover, and third turn segment: the "straight line" overhead Wingover flight path should be positioned at 90 degrees to the centre line axis of the whole manoeuvre and the mid point of the flight path should be positioned directly over the centre of the circle.
-The length of this segment, including its two turns, should be slightly more than 1/8 of a lap.
-This segment should be finished with a sharp outside turn through approximately 60 degrees into an inverted dive. - e) The inverted dive segment: the model aircraft should turn sharply into, and then maintain, an inverted dive with a "straight line" flight path angled at approximately 60 degrees relative to the ground. - f) The intersection: the intersection of the "straight line" climb and the "straight line" dive flight paths should be at a height of 45 degrees line elevation angle. - g) The fourth turn and bottom level flight segment: the model aircraft should sharply turn into normal upright level flight at a height of 1.5 metres, plus/minus 30 cm.
-The length of this segment, including two turns, should be slightly more than $\frac{1}{8}$ of a lap. - h) Symmetry of the complete manoeuvre: the figure should be flown symmetrically in relation to its "vertical" centre line axis, and this centre line axis should be at right angles to the ground. - i) End of manoeuvre: at exactly the same point as the model aircraft started its first turn at the start of the complete manoeuvre.
+b) The first turn and inverted climb segment:

+The model aircraft should turn sharply into, and then maintain an inverted climb with a flight path angled at approx. 30 degrees past the right angle (relative to the base).
+The climb should be continued until the model reaches the wingover flight path, positioned at 90 degrees to the centre line axis of the whole manoeuvre, where the model aircraft makes a sharp outside turn to follow this wingover flight path, and the middle point of this flight path should be positioned directly above the centre of the circle.

+c) The overhead and dive 2nd turn, wingover, and 3rd turn segment:

+The length of the overhead segment, including its 2 turns, should be slightly more than $\frac{1}{6}$ of a lap.
+This segment should be followed by a sharp outside turn through approx. 120 degrees into an inverted dive, which is maintained on a flight path angled at approx. 30 degrees to the base.

+d) The intersection:

+The intersection of the climb and dive flight paths should be at the height of the 45 degree parallel e) The fourth turn and bottom level flight segment:

+At the completion of the dive segment, the model aircraft should turn sharply into normal upright level flight at the height of the base (+/- 30 cm).
+The bottom segment shall be flown along the base maintaining the established height.
+The length of this segment, including 2 turns, should be slightly more than $\frac{1}{2}$ of a lap f) Symmetry of the complete manoeuvre:

+The complete figure should be flown symmetrically in relation to its vertical centre line axis and this centre line axis should be at right angles to the base.

+g) End of manoeuvre...the complete manoeuvre.

-Recommended exit procedure: continue in normal upright level flight at 1.5 metres.
+Recommended exit procedure: Continue in normal upright level flight along the base at-

-4.2.15.15.
-Two consecutive overhead eight manoeuvre
+4.2.15.15 Two Consecutive Overhead Eights Manoeuvre